grpc/proposal/A3-channel-tracing.md

   },
   // Optional, only present if this channel has children "child_data": [
-    // List of child data, which is of the exact same format as the ]
+    // List of child data, which is of the exact same format as this
+    // entire JSON object.
+  ]
 }
 ```